JuliaDocs/Documenter.jl/docs/src/index.md

 A package for building documentation from docstrings and markdown files.

+---

+**Note**

+Please read through the [Documentation](http://docs.julialang.org/en/release-0.4/manual/documentation/) section of the main Julia manual if this is your first time using Julia's documentation system.
+Once you've read through how to write documentation for your code then come back here.

+---

 ## Package Features

+- Write all your documentation in [Markdown](https://en.wikipedia.org/wiki/Markdown).
 - Minimal configuration.
 - Supports Julia `0.4` and `0.5-dev`.
 - Doctests Julia code blocks.